Rockababy-Kroppenduckel-Industries/StartHere-Beginner-Team-of-2/Steps.md

 **Step 1.** (Dev 1, Dev 2) Elliot Rockababy, founder and lead developer of Rockababy-Kroppenduckel, has just sent you an email.
 "I have a bunch of files for our new site," it reads.
 "I need u and ur dev partner to clone my repo and get to work."
 Despite Mr. Rockababy's poor grammar, he believes in dev accountability.
-The name of the repo is Git-R-Dun and he has conveniently sent you a link:
+The name of the repo is Git-Er-Dun and he has conveniently sent you a link: https://github.com/Rockababy-Kroppenduckel-Industries/Git-Er-Dun.git

 **Step 2.** (Dev 1 & Dev 2) After the project is on your local machine, take a quick look at all three files.
 Mr. Rockababy has instructed you to proceed with the instructions in the JavaScript file; there is an important note from company co-founder Pamela Kroppenduckel.